All Episodes

 I really mean this.

-I'm, you know, I, for some reason, my friends, I have no fear of these people.
+For some reason, my friends, I have no fear of these people.

-And I perhaps should have, based on their stated intentions for people like me.
+And I perhaps should have based on their stated intentions for people like me.

 And then after he goes through my financial data, I would say, by the way, Congressman, can we get a full accounting of how you arrived at your estimates for the cost of health care reform?